manjula-dube/react-advanced-patterns/README.md

 # react-advanced-patterns

-*** There are few react patterns collected and contributed by the community.
+*** There are few react patterns which I discovered and some contributed by the react lovers community.

 *** This is highly inspired from Kent C. Dodds